DadCooksDinner

 Tag @DadCooksDinner on Instagram and hashtag it #DadCooksDinner

 • No pressure cooker?
 No worries.
-Increase the water to 6 cups, and simmer it on the stove for an hour.
+Increase the water to 6 cups and simmer for 1 hour.

 What do you think?